Deer Park National Pollutant Discharge Elimination System (NPDES)

 Report a Concern

 Contact the Village of Deer Park regarding problems with drainage features or illegal dumping into the storm sewer system.
-You can report anonymously here: Complaint Online Form
+You can report complaints here: Complaint Online Form

 Climate change description and link: Climate change refers to any - change in the measures of climate lasting for an extended period of time.
 Climate change includes major changes in temperature, precipitation, or wind patterns, among other effects, that occur over several decades or longer.
 As a requirement of the Village’s general NPDES Permit ILR40, consideration of impacts and effects of climate change on storm water, storm water controls, flood management and BMP implementation.
 A link to the EPA’s climate change website is located here: https://www3.epa.gov/climatechange/.